mikerobeson/Misc_Code/Tree_Processing/README.md

 on the taxonomy information added to the tips of the tree.

-1) Use the script map_taxon_labels_to_tree.py to appended the taxonomic informaton to the tips of the tree using appropriate files generated via QIIME. a couple of these QIIME scripts are referred to below.
+1) Use the script map_taxon_labels_to_tree.py to appended the taxonomic informaton to the tips of the tree using appropriate files generated via QIIME.
+A couple of these QIIME scripts are referred to below.

             python map_taxon_labels_to_tree.py  tree.infile  taxonomy.infile  tree.outfile  taxonomy.depth